hackclub/hackclub/playbook/workshops/remote_control/README.md

 <!--Result-->

-##### Adding an id to the button
+##### Adding an Id to the Button

-Then we need to give this button some id so we can refer to it by its id in the JavaScript.
+Then we need to give this button an id so we can refer to it by its id in the JavaScript.

 ```html